oscarpolanco/node-basics/section_text/README.md

 `fs.readFile`: Allow you to read the context of a file on the disk `os.platform`: `os` stand for `operating system` and `platform` will tell us the name of the `operating system` that we are running the code

-These 2 methods are not part of the `js` language itself because they actually implemented by the `chrome` runtime when `chrome` run the `js` file that uses either of those some `C++` code gets executed behind the scenes which are responsible for taking care of that functionality in other words `chrome` will tail `v8` what to do when it finds these methods.
+These 2 methods are not part of the `js` language itself because they actually implemented by the `chrome` runtime; when `chrome` run the `js` file that uses either of those some `C++` code gets executed behind the scenes which are responsible for taking care of that functionality in other words `chrome` will tell `v8` what to do when it finds these methods.
 The exact same thing happened with `node`.

 #### Practice example